proycon/flat/docs/user_guide.rst

 the annotation editor.

 You may also see directories of others if the administrators have given you explicit rights to do so.
+Moreover, if you have sufficient permission, you will see tools to copy/move/delete selected documents.

 .. image:: mydocuments.png
     :alt: Document index in FLAT